'Lumberjack' was a US strategic offensive between Koblenz and Köln in western Germany (1/7 March 1945).

 On the following day, 6 March, the 3rd Armored Division drove quickly through the flattened centre of Köln, and reached the Hohenzollern bridge, only to find it now had a 1,200-ft (1100-m) gap in it.

 By 12.00 on 7 March almost all of Köln had been cleared.
 No road or rail crossing of the Rhine river remained intact in this area.
-One battalion of the 8th Division’s 28th Infantry meanwhile reached the river to the south of Köln.
+One battalion of the 8th Division’s 28th Infantry meanwhile reached the river at a point to the south of Köln.